 - When will your home be ready for the market?
 Sellers tend to list for at least 6 months.

-- Discuss for the seller’s agent and what you’d like to pay the agent who brings the buyer.
+- You and your agent will decide what you’d like to pay the agent who brings the buyer.
 It’s important to note that there really isn’t a standard fee like many sellers believe.